tlack/cproto2atomnif/README.md

 cproto2atomnif
 ==============

 Plug existing C code into your [AtomVM](https://github.com/bettio/AtomVM) applications quickly and easily.

 cproto2atomnif is a Python script that reads C prototype header files and spits out code to use them from inside Erlang or Elixir on AtomVM.

-The process of creating these so-called AtomVM nifs is straightforward, but there is a lot of boilerplate involved.
+The process of creating these AtomVM nifs is very straightforward, but there is a lot of boilerplate involved.
 This script automates that by creating the C source code for the AtomVM nif component.

 You still need to edit the resulting code to add your specific validation logic, etc.